-A motivated and satisfied employee will, naturally, have a positive influence on other employees, so its vital that you create a strong culture of learning, that will innovate and inspire others both inside and outside your organisation.
+A motivated and satisfied employee will, naturally, have a positive influence on other employees, so it’s vital that you create a strong culture of learning, that will innovate and inspire others both inside and outside your organization.

-When it comes to developing and implementing your Learning and Development programme, you need to:
+When it comes to developing and implementing your Learning and Development program, you need to:

-- Be strategic in the learning process – It’s important to structure your learning programme so learners only receive relevant information.
+> Be strategic in the learning process – It’s important to structure your learning program so learners only receive relevant information.
 In other words, create learning paths or plans that are as concise as possible.
 Doing so will limit the number of distractions that learners’ brains are exposed to, helping them focus on what is important.